-Element Description Notation Resource An asset owned or controlled by an individual or organization.
-Resource Capability An ability that an active structure element, such as an organization, person, or system, possesses.
-Capability Course of action An approach or plan for configuring some capabilities and resources of the enterprise, undertaken to achieve a goal.
+Element Description Notation Resource Represents an asset owned or controlled by an individual or organization.
+Resource Capability Represents an ability that an active structure element, such as an organization, person, or system, possesses.
+Capability Value stream Represents a sequence of activities that create an overall result for a customer, stakeholder, or end user.
+Value stream Course of action Represents an approach or plan for configuring some capabilities and resources of the enterprise, undertaken to achieve a goal.
 Course of action